-Everything we post comes from photographers right here on Tumblr.
-We like to “reblog” instead of re-post because we believe reblogging is in true spirit of Tumblr, and by reblogging, the original photographer receives all the notes & comments that come with the post.
+We prefer to “reblog” instead of re-post because we believe reblogging is in true spirit of Tumblr.
+And when we reblog, the original photographer receives all the notes & comments that come with the post.

-Lensblr is mostly driven by photos that users submit.
+Most of what Lensblr reblogs is submitted by photographers like you!
 We reblog about 40-ish photos every day, 24 hours a day.
 We welcome submissions from all photographers on Tumblr — please visit our Submissions Page.

-Submissions are reviewed by our Staff of Volunteer editors (you can see their names to the right).
+Submissions are reviewed by our Staff of Volunteer editors.
 The head editors rely on their input for selecting which photos Lensblr reblogs.